toxyl/sonica-bundle/README.md

 Admit it, sometimes you just want to know what your audio looks like, right?
 Well, I do because that helps me to hone in on problems and it looks cool, too.
 This plugin is the third generation of my AudioAnalyzers ([v1](https://stash.reaper.fm/v/28703/NovaSonica%20-%20SonicAnalyzer%20-%202016-10-23.rar), [v2](https://stash.reaper.fm/v/16173/NovaSonica%20AudioAnalzer.rar)).
 I've rebuild all components to be scalable and make as much use as possible of the available space.
 As such you can scale it to a small size where it will only show a spectrum, the history of phase, left and right signal, and a goniometer.
 But scale it up and it will also display a spectrogram.
 If you hover your mouse over the spectrum and spectrogram you can see some information about that spot like frequency, tone name and current volume.
 If you click and keep your mouse button pressed it will show you markers for overtones which you can, for example, use to find dominant frequencies / tones.

 #### Sonic Boom Control (ns_sbc) v1.0.3
 Uses a couple of tricks to allow you to boost a signal by quite a bit without applying actual compression.
 It does use a very little to limit the output to -0.1 dB, but not for the actual boosting.
+With an XY-pad you can control the sonic character and balance the high and low end of your signal.
+Besides that the Boom Control shifts infrasound ranges of the input into the audible low end which increases clarity without losing low end punch (a side effect that can occur when simply removing the infrasound frequencies).
+Untested, but this might be very useful for vinyl mastering.

+#### Sonic Limiter (ns_slm) v1.0.0
-Via an XY-pad you can control the sonic character and balance the high and low end of your signal.
+This is a simple version of the Sonic Boom Control, for when you need less control and less visual cutter.
+With an XY-pad you can control the sonic character and balance the high and low end of your signal.
+And one slider lets you control how boomy your signal sounds.
 Besides that the Boom Control shifts infrasound ranges of the input into the audible low end which increases clarity without losing low end punch (a side effect that can occur when simply removing the infrasound frequencies).
 Untested, but this might be very useful for vinyl mastering.

 #### Sonic Clean (ns_sc) v1.0.1
 This removes infrasound (< 20 Hz) and ultrasound (> 20 kHz) from your signal.
 Unless you want to make your listeners feel unwell there is no reason to keep these frequencies, filtering them increases clarity and reduces problems that appear when playing your audio through different stereo sets.